Clyde0513/Wug-Bot-3.0/README.md

 Wug Bot 3.0 is a Discord bot designed to perform various linguistic tasks, including morphological analysis and logical representation of sentences.
 This bot leverages the Natural Language Toolkit (NLTK) and WordNet for its linguistic capabilities, as well as the Argos Translation library to handle translations from one language to another (13 languages)

-## Features
+## 🌟 Key Features

-- **Syntactic Trees**: Generates syntactic trees for sentences.
-- **Translation**: Translates text from one language to another.
+🌳 Syntactic Trees: Visualize sentence structures
+🌍 Translation: Support for 13 languages
-- **Syllabification**: Breaks words into syllables.
+✂️ Syllabification: Break down words into syllables
-- **IPA Format**: Converts text to the International Phonetic Alphabet (IPA) format.
-- **Morphological Analysis**: Analyzes the morphology of words in a given sentence, identifying roots, prefixes, suffixes, and grammatical cases.
-- **Logical Representation**: Converts sentences into logical representations.
+🔤 IPA Conversion: Text to International Phonetic Alphabet 📝 Morphological Analysis: Identify word components and transformations 🧮 Logical Representation: Convert sentences to logical forms

-## Requirements
+## 🚀 Requirements

 - Python 3.6+
 - Discord.py